 Metals - Copper

 Copper is an essential element that teams nicely with the natural energies of stones and minerals.
-Taking a patina beautifully, copper is the ideal metal for showcasing texture with polished highs and darkened recesses.
+Taking a patina beautifully, copper is the ideal metal for showcasing texture.

 Organics - Stones & Crystals